Exhibition

 Share

-This exhibition reflects mostly on the persistence of certain symbols, like the Palestinian flag, in the work of Palestinian artists.
-Reducing the color palette as a gesture, Salameh revisited a similar act to other Palestinian artists before her as an act of reclamation.
-It revealed how even with the passing of time, these visual elements have remained charged with urgency and continue to inhabit the thoughts and practices of Palestinian artists.
+This exhibition reflects primarily on the persistence of certain symbols, such as the Palestinian flag, in the work of Palestinian artists.
+Reducing the colour palette as a gesture encouraged Salameh to revisit an act similar to that of other Palestinian artists before her, as an act of reclamation.
+It revealed how, even with the passing of time, these visual elements have remained charged with urgency and continue to inhabit the thoughts and practices of Palestinian artists.